hadimp/3d-metrology-reconstruction/README.md

 1.  **Multi-threaded Parallelism (OpenMP)**:
     - We parallelized the decoding loops and the triangulation step across all available CPU cores.
-    - Used **thread-local "bucket" storage** for matches to prevent "mutex-locking" (contention) which usually kills multi-threaded performance.
+    - Used thread-local "bucket" storage for matches to prevent "mutex-locking" (contention) which usually kills multi-threaded performance.
 2.  **Hardware-Level Vectorization (SIMD)**:
     - Allowed the compiler to use specific ARM NEON instructions.
-    - Leveraged **Eigen's optimized math routines**, allowing the CPU to process 4-8 coordinates in a single clock cycle.
+    - Leveraged Eigen's optimized math routines, allowing the CPU to process 4-8 coordinates in a single clock cycle.
 3.  **Memory Management**:
     - Eliminated performance-degrading reallocations, ensuring heap memory is allocated once before the massive processing loops begin.